pragarocks/second-you-life-simulator/README.md

 ## 🌟 Features

 ### Core Functionality
-- **AI-Powered Simulations**: Uses Google's Gemini 1.5 Pro to generate realistic life scenarios
+- **AI-Powered Simulations**: Uses Google's Gemini 2.5 Flash to generate realistic life scenarios
+- **Dual-Path Generation**: AI generates both your current trajectory and alternate path
 - **Multi-Timeline View**: See how your life unfolds at 1, 3, and 10-year marks
 - **Comparison Mode**: Compare your current path vs. alternate path side-by-side
 - **Personalized Results**: Tailored simulations based on your age, location, profession, and personality traits
-- **Future Self Message**: Receive wisdom from your future self
+- **Future Self Messages**: Receive wisdom from your future self for both paths

 ### User Experience
 - **Beautiful UI**: Modern, responsive design with Tailwind CSS
+- **User Authentication**: Sign in with Google or email/password
+- **Personal Profiles**: Manage your account and view simulation statistics
+- **Simulation History**: Browse, search, and manage all your past simulations
+- **Favorites System**: Mark and organize your most meaningful simulations
+- **Auto-Save**: Simulations automatically saved when signed in
 - **Smooth Animations**: Engaging transitions and micro-interactions
 - **Download & Share**: Export your simulation results
 - **Mobile Responsive**: Works seamlessly on all devices